scottslowe/weblog/content/post/2020-01-25-manually-loading-container-images-with-containerd.md

         ctr image export <output-filename> <image-name>

     If you don't know what the image name (according to `containerd`) is, use `ctr image ls`.

+    If you're using a system with Docker installed (maybe you're using your local laptop), then `docker save <image-name> -o <output-filename` will get you an image you can use in the subsequent steps.

 3. After transferring the standalone archives to the other systems (using whatever means you prefer; I used `scp`), then load (or import) the images into `containerd` with this command: